Novia-RDI-Seafaring/mh-sise-py/README.md

 # Moving-Horizon Simultaneous Input-and-State Estimation (MH-SISE)

-This repository implements **Moving-Horizon Simultaneous Input-and-State Estimation (MH-SISE)** using the Python packages `cvxpy` and `cvxpygen`.
-The MH-SISE algorithm estimates both inputs and states of a dynamic system over a moving horizon, enabling real-time state estimation with optimal accuracy.
+This repository implements a **Moving-Horizon Simultaneous Input-and-State Estimation (MH-SISE)** problem using the Python packages.
+The MH-SISE algorithm estimates both inputs and states of a dynamic system over a moving horizon.

+A [DPP-complient](https://www.cvxpy.org/tutorial/dpp/index.html) optimization problem is defined using `CVXPY`.
+For real-time applications, the package can generate a high-speed C-solver using `CVXPYGEN`.
 ## Method

 We consider a discrete-time linear time-invariant (LTI) system of the form: